 - Create an outline of your project proposal based on the information you have gathered.
 Write down the core elements; more or less the basic elements should include an introduction, problem, solution, the action plan, timeline and resources, and a conclusion.

 Completing the initial steps above provides you a good head start to writing your business project proposal.
 Your next step is to organize your research into a coherent document – an actual proposal.
-Here’s how to write a project proposal from scratch;
+Here’s how to write a proposal for a project from scratch;

 1. Write the executive summary